Behavioral Services

 - January 2024: Improving caregiver hand hygiene

-We are pleased to announce a training series on Navigating Therapeutic Behavioral Consultation for New Providers.
-These trainings review provider enrollment, using WaMS, getting started with the service, and understanding quality assurance and human rights expectations.
+At this time, we are pleased to announce a training series on Navigating Therapeutic Behavioral Consultation for New Providers.
+These trainings review key information for providers (i.e. enrollment, using WaMS, getting started with the service, and understanding quality assurance and human rights expectations).

 Treatment of Challenging Behavior for Adults with DD: A Review of Literature